Here are some helpful resources for compulsive spenders.

 YNAB (short for “You Need a Budget”)

-Use my affiliate link to get three months to evaluate YNAB for free!
+Use my affiliate link to get 34 days to evaluate YNAB for free!

 In my opinion and experience, this is absolutely the best software for DA spending plans.
 I am an expert at Excel and after struggling for years tweaking Excel to do what I want, I was told about this software by someone in DA and never looked back.